-Andrew Wallace is a co-director of BEV and through examination holds the Royal College of Veterinary Surgeons’ prestigious Certificate in Equine Practice.
-He has been working in equine practice for over 10 years working both in the UK and New Zealand.
+Andrew Wallace is a co-director of BEV and through examination holds the Royal College of Veterinary Surgeons’ prestigious Certificate in Equine Practice and is an Advanced Practitioner in Equine Practice.
+He has been working in equine practice for over 15 years working both in the UK and New Zealand.

 Kieran Rowley is an experienced equine veterinary surgeon with an interest in all aspects of equine work.
-He is currently working towards a certificate in equine medicine which will make him an advanced veterinary practitioner.
+He is a RCVS Advanced Veterinary Practitioner in both Equine Medicine and Equine Dentistry.